realpython/interview-questions/parsing-data/readme.md

     return values.index(min(values))
 ```

 Run the test again.
-You should see the following faulure:
+You should see the following failure:

 ```
 $ python parse_csv_test.py